 Public Comment Period

-To submit comments regarding this proposal, please visit the CalSAFER site.
+To view comments regarding this proposal, please visit the CalSAFER site.
 Input from the workshop and public comment period will be taken into consideration as the Department finalizes the Product-Chemical Profile in preparation for rulemaking.

-DTSC will host a virtual workshop to receive public input on August 31, 2020, following an introductory workshop on January 14th, 2020.
+DTSC hosted a virtual workshop to receive public input on August 31, 2020, following an introductory workshop on January 14th, 2020.
 DTSC will consider both verbal input at the public meeting and written comments submitted during the public comment period as we continue to refine our Priority Product definition and listing.

 Below are downloads related to this workshop:

 - Children's Foam-Padded Sleeping Products with TDCPP or TCEP Effective as of 7/1/17

 - Spray Polyurethane Foam with Unreacted MDI Effective as of 7/1/18

 - Paint or Varnish Paint Strippers Containing Methylene Chloride Effective as of 1/1/19